-There are many ways in which you can help yourself feel better, both physically and emotionally.
+Not every woman is suitable to take HRT.
+Hot flushes and night sweats usually lessen over time and go away by themselves.
+However, there are many ways in which you can help yourself feel better, both physically and emotionally.
 And, seeing as women live a third of their lives beyond the menopause, it’s a good time to take stock and put a plan into place to start living a healthy life.

-It is important for people of all ages to exercise, but it becomes even more crucial for women approaching, or in the menopause.
-Not only can exercise help you handle the menopause better, but by keeping you fitter and trimmer it also protects you against conditions that become more of a danger once a woman reaches the menopause, such as osteoporosis or heart disease.
+It is important for people of all ages to exercise, but it becomes even more crucial for women approaching, or during the menopause.
+Not only can exercise help you handle the menopause better, but by keeping you fitter and trimmer it also protects you against conditions that become more of a danger once a woman reaches the midlife years, such as osteoporosis or heart disease.
 You may find that you have slowed down over the years without even noticing.
 In the past you may have been running around after children, or racing about for your job, and haven’t noticed that you’re perhaps not doing as much physical activity now as you once were.

 manage the way they think and feel.
 You may be offered this if you have low mood or anxiety as a result of menopause.

 A healthy diet should include 5 portions of fruit/vegetables per day.
 Keep as much to ‘real’ food as possible, avoiding processed and refined foods and keeping fat and sugar in moderation.
 Your weight makes a big difference to how you handle the menopause and its associated conditions such as heart disease, and your diet is an essential part of that so can have a real impact on your symptoms.
 Alcohol and excess caffeine can also worsen hot flushes and increase the risk of osteoporosis, so keep those occasional as well.

 By making positive lifestyle changes, you can not only improve symptoms of the menopause but also enter this period of your life feeling healthier and happier about yourself.